Why Choose Hospice and Palliative Medicine as a Specialty?

 Commonly Asked Questions

-HPM is a distinct specialty that collaborates with all areas of medicine, reshaping how healthcare teams tackle complex clinical, psychosocial, spiritual, and existential aspects of care.
-These individuals take a comprehensive approach to patient advocacy within intricate medical systems, fostering equity and inclusion.
+Hospice and palliative medicine is a distinct specialty that collaborates with all areas of medicine, reshaping how healthcare teams tackle complex clinical, psychosocial, spiritual, and existential aspects of care.
+Hospice and palliative medicine physicians take a comprehensive approach to patient advocacy within intricate medical systems, fostering equity and inclusion.

 Hospice and palliative medicine is a rapidly expanding field where physicians can significantly influence their healthcare organizations.
-Those who work in the HPM field are change-makers, with numerous opportunities for clinical innovation, education, research, and leadership.
+Those who work in HPM are change-makers, with numerous opportunities for clinical innovation, education, research, and leadership.

 Working as a physician in the context of serious illness and end-of-life care is both challenging and rewarding.
 It involves facing profound personal and philosophical questions daily and guiding patients through some of life’s most critical moments.
-It is important to also maintain healthy boundaries, recognize our limitations and vulnerabilities, and derive deep meaning from every part of our workday.
+Hospice and palliative medicine physicians also find it important to maintain healthy boundaries, recognize their limitations and vulnerabilities, and find sources of meaning and joy inside and outside of the workday.

 For additional details, visit AAHPM’s Clinical Training page.

-Palliative medicine physicians provide care in various settings, including hospitals, hospices, outpatient clinics, nursing homes, and assisted living facilities, catering to both adult and pediatric patients.
+Hospice and palliative medicine physicians provide care in various settings, including hospitals, hospices, outpatient clinics, nursing homes, and assisted living facilities, catering to both adult and pediatric patients.
 Some practice in academic environments, while others focus on community care, visiting patients at home or through telemedicine.
 Effective palliative care relies on a team effort, typically involving physicians, nurses, social workers, and other specialists.
 Additionally, palliative medicine doctors frequently take on managerial or director roles in different healthcare organizations.

 There are a multitude of career paths open to HPM physicians: